replicante-io/agents/mappings/nats.md

 * Administration:
-  * A cluster name shared by all nodes: user defined in agent configuration (only available in the API when node is `FT_ACTIVE`).
+  * A cluster ID shared by all nodes: user defined in agent configuration (only available in the API when node is `FT_ACTIVE`).
-  * A cluster-unique name for the node: `server_id` from `/streaming/serverz`.
+  * A cluster-unique ID for the node: `server_id` from `/streaming/serverz`.
   * Version information: `version` from `/streaming/serverz`.
+  * [Optional] An operation friendly cluster display name: unavailable.

 * Clustering: the NATS straming process, MUST BE in fault tolerant mode.